cognitedata/cognite-sdk-python/docs/source/filters.rst

 ------------------------------
 HasData
 ^^^^^^^
-The `HasData` filter checks if an item has data for a given property.
+The `HasData` filter checks if an instance has data for a given property.

 .. autoclass:: cognite.client.data_classes.filters.HasData
     :members: